bllyanos/solid-examples/README.md

 ## Single Responsibility

-In this example i try to give reader an example of SRP implementation by creating basic authentication program.
+In this example I try to give the reader an example of SRP implementation by creating a basic authentication program.

 List of examples:
 - `./srp/bad.ts`